bwbensonjr/mapoli/README.md

 #### The largest and smallest State Rep districts

-- Every `mapoli` State Representative district has approximately the same population (currently about 44,000 people) the districts vary widely in geographic size.
+- While every `mapoli` State Representative district has approximately the same population (currently about 44,000 people) the districts vary widely in geographic size.
 - The smallest State Representative district in terms of area is Speaker Aaron Michlewitz's [Third Suffolk](districts/pages/state-rep-third-suffolk.html) district